g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Some Codec combinations could actually deafen you, lower your shit.
 Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotKey.

-Pls hit me up if you have any ideas or issues :>
+Pls hit me up if you have any ideas or issues! :>

 Because I suck, I don't remember the exact combination for the first one, but check it out.